fdoyle6/Summer-IDS-Lab/README.md

   - Variance_Calculator.py - The script used to calculate the uncertatainties (variances) of each sensor on-board the car.
 This uses the files output by the Pi_Sensor_Script_Addition.py program additions.

+  - kalman_filter_calculation_script.py - The script to actually estimate the state of the system using an Extended Kalman Filter as well as output the confidence in the estimate.
+  This is, also, designed to be in another program, specifically the path_controller script at ./udssc_car-with_sensors/scripts/path_controller.py .